 She has subsequently moved on to acrylic paint on canvas, and has already sold several completed works her patrons.

-Wendy K. Gloss writes dark poetry, generally about what she refers to as ‘uncomfortable subjects’, such as the run-of-the-mill depression, heartache, tragedy, death and suicide, based on her philosophical outlook and own life experiences.
+Wendy K. Engela writes dark poetry, generally about what she refers to as ‘uncomfortable subjects’, such as the run-of-the-mill depression, heartache, tragedy, death and suicide, based on her philosophical outlook and own life experiences.

 Her style generally tends to be free-verse poetry.
-Some of her poems are lighter (believe it or not) and are based on nature, Pagan spirituality, vampires and even, almost incredibly, a little romantic poetry – but she considers her darker poetry to be her better work due to the raw emotive content.
+Some of her poems are lighter (believe it or not) and are based on nature, Pagan spirituality, vampires and even, almost incredibly, a little romance – but she considers her darker poetry to be her better work due to the raw emotive content.

 Favorite poets include: